Julie Bernstein: "Spring Break Special" (with Richard Stone, Carl Johnson, and Steve Bernstein)

 Same for Kath Soucie as Fifi La Fume and Li'l Sneezer.

-A Speedy Gonzales equivalent named Lightning Rodriguez was planned and even got minor blink-and-you'll-miss-'em cameos in two early episodes, but he never got a noteworthy appearance and was never named on the show.
+A Speedy Gonzales equivalent named Lightning Rodriguez was planned and even got minor blink-and-you'll-miss-'em cameos in two early episodes, but he never got a noteworthy appearance and was never named on the show (possibly due to fear that the character might be considered racist).

 Originally Buster Bunny's catchphrase was "Hello Nurse!" as a update to Bugs' "What's up Doc!"
 But it was rejected because at the time many writers think it didn't make any sense.
 Years later it was used as the catchphrase of Yakko and Wakko Warner and then it became very popular with Animaniacs.